 Using the liquid bait and PVA bag methods can be a huge advantage for you in the winter.
 It’s allowed me to garnish more activity than I thought was possible and I highly recommend giving it a try.

 You won’t be sorry that you did.
-If your looking for other bait alternatives in the winter for carp fishing, you can always check my top carp baits for the winter blog.
-It’s a separate blog post where I really break down what I believe to work best for winter carp fishing.
+If you looking for other bait alternatives in the winter for carp fishing, you can always check my top carp baits here.

 #14 Choosing the Best Winter Carp Fishing Rigs